Nathan Ross (producer): Personal life

 Ross grew up in Northbrook, Il and graduated from Glenbrook North High School.
 He is an Indiana University and University of Illinois Chicago - School of Law graduate.

-Prior to becoming a producer, he was an agent at ICM Partners from 2003–10, primarily representing directors and screenwriters for film.
+Prior to becoming a producer, he was an agent at ICM Partners from 2003 to 2010, primarily representing directors and screenwriters for film.

 He was profiled by The Hollywood Reporter in November 2008 in their "Next Gen 35 Under 35", which recognizes entertainment executives in their yearly issue.

 Mr. Ross is on the board for the Palm Springs International Film Festival/Society.

 Film production

 Ross was an executive producer on Dallas Buyers Club (starring Matthew McConaughey and Jared Leto, both of whom won Academy Awards for their performances) alongside his directing partner, Jean-Marc Vallée.
-It was released by Focus Features on November 1, 2013 and won three Academy Awards (including Best Picture) and was nominated for six in total.
+It was released by Focus Features on November 1, 2013, and won three Academy Awards, and was nominated for six in total (including Best Picture).

 He was also executive producer on Wild, directed by Vallée for Fox Searchlight, starring Reese Witherspoon and Laura Dern, both of whom were nominated for Academy Awards.
 The film was released on December 3, 2014.

 Ross' most recent film release was Demolition, which Vallée also directed, and starred Jake Gyllenhaal, Naomi Watts, and Chris Cooper, for Fox Searchlight.
 It was released April 8, 2016 and won the "Headliners Audience Award" at the 2016 SXSW Film Festival.

-Ross’ next film will be the story of John Lennon and Yoko Ono for Universal Pictures.
+Ross was developing the story of John Lennon and Yoko Ono for Universal Pictures.
 “Its the first time Yoko is allowing her story to be told,” and “We wanted to bring the right type of intimacy to the storytelling,” Ross told Rolling Stone in an interview for the August 2019 issue.